 Cornell is now using Canvas as its learning management system.
 All Cornell faculty (or administrative support) will need to move course content from Blackboard to Canvas for all courses taught in 2020.

 What is Canvas?

 Canvas is a cloud-based learning management system (LMS) that makes it easy for instructors to manage digital materials distribution, assignments and course calendar, communications, grading, and other aspects of instruction for their courses.
 This service is available at no cost and is supported for use by all faculty and instructors at Cornell University.
-Cornell University will complete the transition from Blackboard to Canvas in the Spring semester of 2020.
+Cornell University completed the transition from Blackboard to Canvas at the start of Spring semester 2020.